AVEVA/sample-adh-sample_libraries-python/README.md

 | Info | all request urls and verbs <br/> all response status codes |
 | Debug | data payload and all request headers (Authorization header value redacted) <br/> response content and all response headers |

-The process or creating a logger is described in the [Logging HOWTO documentation](https://docs.python.org/3/howto/logging.html).
+The process for creating a logger is described in the [Logging HOWTO documentation](https://docs.python.org/3/howto/logging.html).

 An example walkthrough is shown here: